Asana

 • Enterprise-grade security and governance

-Limitations: Interface is less visual and engaging than Asana or Monday.com.
-Not ideal for teams that prefer Kanban or board-based workflows.
+Limitations: Less visual and engaging than board-based tools.
+Not ideal for teams that prefer Kanban workflows or need client-facing features.

 Hive's pricing is competitive, with a free plan and Teams at $12/user/month that includes features Asana charges more for.
-The AI tools, time tracking, and automations are included rather than gated behind higher tiers.
+Time tracking, automations, and AI tools come standard rather than tiered .

 Key features: